 - They have a variable composition.

-- The mixtures are homogeneous as well as Heterogeneous mixture in nature.
+- The mixtures are either heterogeneous or homogeneous mixture in nature.

 This was just a glimpse about the matter and its purity on the basis of its composition.
 Discover more about the topic here at BYJU’S.